 - Your Lie in April: Kaori is Secretly Dying and displays some signs, such as asking Kousei if he wants to commit double suicide (using a book quote).
 It's never specified how serious she is but it doesn't matter much as she dies only a few weeks afterwards.

 - One issue of The Intimates focuses on Dead Kid Fred, a Robin expy who is stuck as a zombie as a result of Comic Book Death.
 Throughout the issue, he shows signs of being suicidal, but everyone ignores him until he tries to burn himself to death.

-- Played with in an issue of Rainbow Rowell's Runaways that sees Victor suffering from constant, worsening flashbacks to the time he killed his nephew.
+- Played with in an issue of Runaways (Rainbow Rowell) that sees Victor suffering from constant, worsening flashbacks to the time he killed his nephew.
 At the end of the issue, he's seen drawing a bath and tearing his own head off of its makeshift body and throwing it into the tub, which would seem like a suicide attempt, given that he's a cyborg.
 The next issue reveals that he was actually regenerating his original body.